erskinedesign/ed.gridpak/templates/grids/downloads/README.md

   responsive grid layout.
 * A LESS file with much the same information but including variables, mixins and methods to help you.
-* An SCSS file like the LESS file, but in SCSS
+* An SCSS file like the LESS file, but in SCSS.
 * A semi transparent PNG image for each grid you have created to help with your design, or with lining things up in your front end.
-* A javascript
+* A javascript snippet which will allow you to toggle an overlay of your grid on and off in any browser using the 'G' key.

 ## Using the application